 If you're in business you can use this schedule instead of completing a set of financial accounts.
 Partnerships and estates can also use this schedule.
-Staple it to the top of page 3 of your tax return.
+Attach it to your tax return.

 Balance date

 If your balance date is 31 March, work out your income and expenses for the income year from 1 April to 31 March.
 If you're not sure, contact your tax agent, or call us on 0800 377 774.